People

 Meet the group

-Principal Investigator: Sean McMahon, Reader in Astrobiology
+Principal Investigator: Sean McMahon, Reader in Astrobiology, UKCA co-director

 Postdoctoral scientists